Zankoku-Okuno/technical-notes/specs/compiler-pipeline/README.md

 I will have to do some more thinking and experimentation before embarking on
   - generalized scope analysis
   - format for a generalized linker
+  - format for attacking documentation to bits of API